 Credential Handling — Full Lifecycle

-IMAP credentials are never written to disk and never logged.
+IMAP credentials are never stored in plaintext and never logged.
+The system uses a split-key architecture — the encryption key and the encrypted data are stored in separate locations.
+Neither half is useful alone.
 Here is exactly what happens to your app password at every stage:

 Login: You submit your email and app password.
 The password is used in plaintext exactly once — to authenticate against Gmail's IMAP server.
-If authentication succeeds, the password is immediately encrypted with AES-256-GCM using a per-instance key (generated fresh every time the server starts) and a random 12-byte IV.
-The encrypted blob is stored in the session.
-The plaintext is not retained.
+If authentication succeeds, the server generates a random 12-character session ID and a random 256-bit encryption key.
+The password is encrypted with AES-256-GCM using that key and a random 12-byte IV.
+The encrypted blob is written to a session file on disk (/var/lib/aimail/sessions/, chmod 700).
+The encryption key is sent to the browser in an HttpOnly, Secure, SameSite cookie.
+The plaintext password is not retained.

-Logout: The entire session object — including the encrypted password — is deleted from memory.
+Logout: The session file is deleted from disk.
 The cookie is cleared.
-A background sweep also deletes any expired sessions every 15 minutes, so even if you close the tab without logging out, the session self-destructs.
+A background sweep also deletes any expired session files every 15 minutes, so even if you close the tab without logging out, the file self-destructs.

 Login Throttling